resheku/my-awesome/README.md

 - [erg-lang/erg](https://github.com/erg-lang/erg) - A statically typed language that can deeply improve the Python ecosystem
 - [euclio/vim-markdown-composer](https://github.com/euclio/vim-markdown-composer) - An asynchronous markdown preview plugin for Vim and Neovim.
 - [firecracker-microvm/firecracker](https://github.com/firecracker-microvm/firecracker) - Secure and fast microVMs for serverless computing.
+- [getdozer/dozer](https://github.com/getdozer/dozer) - Connect any data source, combine them in real-time and instantly get low-latency Data APIs.
+All with just a simple configuration!
 - [grapl-security/grapl](https://github.com/grapl-security/grapl) - Graph platform for Detection and Response
 - [helix-editor/helix](https://github.com/helix-editor/helix) - A post-modern modal text editor.
 - [hubblo-org/scaphandre](https://github.com/hubblo-org/scaphandre) - ⚡ Energy consumption metrology agent.
 Let "scaph" dive and bring back the metrics that will help you make your systems and applications more sustainable !